benbria/bunyan-debug-stream/README.md

             level:  'info',
             type:   'raw',
             stream: bunyanDebugStream({
-                basepath: __dirname // this should be the root folder of your project.
+                basepath: __dirname, // this should be the root folder of your project.
+                forceColor: true
             })
         }],
         serializers: bunyanDebugStream.serializers